haziq-exe/TikTokAutoUploader/Documentation.md

 # autotiktokuploader Documentation

-This document provides detailed information about the parameters and usage of the `upload_tiktok` function in the **AutoTikTokUploader** library.
+This document provides detailed information about the parameters and usage of the `upload_tiktok` function in the **tiktokautouploader** library.
 The function is designed to automate the process of uploading or scheduling videos to TikTok with additional features such as adding TikTok sounds, hashtags, and conducting copyright checks.

 ### ❗ Key Sections: